-Following its successful debut in Auckland, New Zealand in 2010, the second Pacific Youth and Sports Conference (PYASC) will take place from 2-7 December 2013 in New Caledonia, in partnership with the New Caledonia Government and the Secretariat of the Pacific Community.
+Following its successful debut in Auckland, New Zealand in 2010, the second Pacific Youth and Sports Conference (PYASC) took place from 2-7 December 2013 in New Caledonia, in partnership with the New Caledonia Government and the Secretariat of the Pacific Community.

-Gathering around 1,000 young people from across the Pacific, the conference will provide an opportunity to meet, interact and discuss important issues affecting the youth community in each country.
+Gathering around 800 young people from across the Pacific, the conference provided an opportunity to meet, interact and discuss important issues affecting the youth community in each country.

 The conference is just one step towards a long term goal and the objectives for attendees are very clear:

 -to inform them about the social issues youth have in the Pacific,

 -to give them a good understanding on how to use sport as a social development tool

 -to encourage them to design sport for development programmes during the conference to be implemented into communities right after PYASC